telerik/winforms-docs/dock/loading-and-saving-layouts/tutorial-saving-and-loading-layout-and-content.md

 1\.
 Usually, each DockWindow contains a set of controls.
 To make the task of saving and loading the content easier, let's put this content in UserControls.

->caption Three UserControls containing different controls.
+>caption Figure 1: Three UserControls containing different controls.

 ![dock-loading-and-saving-layouts-tutorial-saving-and-loading-layout-content 001](images/dock-loading-and-saving-layouts-tutorial-saving-and-loading-layout-content001.png)